 For displaying IPv6 statistics, a new option has been added to netstat.
 By using the -p ipv6 option, netstat will display all the statistics associated with IPv6.
-Typical output from this command is shown in Figure 63.
+Typical output from this command is shown in Figure 64.

-• 🗆
+- aixterm •

-at -p ipv6
+netstat -p ipv6

-ipv6: 34 total packets received Input histogram: ICMP v6: 12 0 with size smaller than minimum 0 with data size < data length 0 with incorrect version number 0 with illegal source 0 input packet without enough memory 0 fragment dropped (dup or out of space) 0 fragment dropped after timeout 0 packet reassembled ok 12 packet for unknown/unsupported protocol 0 packet for unknown/unsupported protocol 13 packet not forwardable 0 too big packet not forwardable 25 packet sent from this host 12 packet sent with fabricated ipv6 header 0 output packet discarded due to no bufs, etc. 0 output packet discarded due to no route 0 output datagram fragmented 0 fragment created

-L#
+ipv6:

+34 total packets received Input histogram:

+ICMP v6: 12

+0 with size smaller than minimum

+0 with data size < data length

+0 with incorrect version number

+0 with illegal source

+0 input packet without enough memory

+0 fragment received

+0 fragment dropped (dup or out of space)

+0 fragment dropped after timeout

+0 packet reassembled ok

+12 packet for this host

+0 packet for unknown/unsupported protocol 0 packet forwarded

+13 packet not forwardable

+0 too big packet not forwarded

+25 packet sent from this host

+12 packet sent with fabricated ipv6 header

+0 output packet dropped due to no bufs, etc.

+0 output packet without enough memory

+1 output packet discarded due to no route

+0 output datagram fragmented

+0 fragment created

+ŧ

-Figure 63.
-IPv6 Statistics from netstat -p ipv6 Command
+Figure 64.
+IPv6 Statistics from the netstat -p ipv6 Command

-8.1.8.2 ifconfig
+8.1.8.2 The ifconfig Command

-ifconfig is used to assign an address to a network interface or configure network interface parameters.
+The ifconfig command is used to assign an address to a network interface or configure network interface parameters.
 Address family inet6 has been added to the list of ifconfig address family arguments.
 A new parameter called first can be set.
 This puts an IPv6 address at the first place on an interface to select it as the source for unbound sockets.
-Examples of the use of ifconfig are shown in Figure 64.
+Examples of the use of ifconfig are shown in Figure 65.
 This example shows the interface status, binding a site-local address to tr0, then making the site-local address the primary IPv6 address.
 Finally, the results of the actions are displayed.

-Figure 64.
+Figure 65.
 Example of ifconfig Command Usage

-8.1.8.3 route
+8.1.8.3 The route Command

-route was modified to process IPv6 addresses and structures.
+The route command was modified to process IPv6 addresses and structures.
 For the IPv6 address family, -inet6 must be used.
 The length of a destination prefix can be specified with the option -prefixlen or with the syntax prefix/length.
 There is also a new command to route called get that looks up and displays the route for a destination.
-See Figure 65 for route command usage examples.
+See Figure 66 for a route command usage example.

-Note: The get command works for all protocol families, not just IPv6.
+The get command works for all protocol families, not just IPv6.